Past: passé composé, passé récent imparfait

 Temps (Tense)Règle (Rule)Exemple (Example)

-Passé composé (Passé composé)Action terminée dans le passé (Action completed in the past)Le président a annoncé une nouvelle loi.
+Passé composé (Passé composé (past perfect / past tense))Action terminée dans le passé (Completed action in the past)Le président a annoncé une nouvelle loi.
 (The president announced a new law.)

-Imparfait (Imparfait)Description, contexte ou action habituelle dans le passé (Description, background, or habitual action in the past)La campagne était très active.
+Imparfait (Imperfect)Description, contexte ou action habituelle dans le passé (Description, context, or a habitual action in the past)La campagne était très active.
 (The campaign was very active.)

-Passé récent (Recent past)Action qui vient de se produire (Action that has just happened)Le maire vient d'annoncer sa décision.
+Passé récent (Recent past)Action qui vient de se produire (An action that has just happened)Le maire vient d'annoncer sa décision.
 (The mayor has just announced his decision.)

 Exceptions!